Meet Plymouth’s Public Speaking Club

 Get in Touch with Armada Speakers

-Armada Speakers meet every other Tuesday from 7pm until 9pm at the Copthorne Hotel, Armada Way, Plymouth, PL1 1AR.
+Armada Speakers meet on the first and third Tuesday of every month from 7pm until 9pm at the Copthorne Hotel, Armada Way, Plymouth, PL1 1AR.